-Greenville, KY – Eat, shop, chit, chat, create, clap, finger snap!
-It’s time to squash and gobble!
-The Greenville Tourism Commission is pleased to present the 8th annual “Squash & Gobble Arts Bazaar and Fall Festival.”
-This signature arts and crafts event and family fall festival is set for Saturday, September 17th from 9:00 am – 4:00 pm.
-The Squash & Gobble festival celebrates and spotlights both the performing and visual arts while offering families a fun-filled FREE fall festival.
+Greenville, KY – The Greenville Tourism Commission is pleased to present the 9th annual “Squash & Gobble Arts Bazaar and Fall Festival.”
+This signature arts and crafts event and family fall festival is set for Saturday, September 16th from 9:00 am – 4:00 pm.
+The Squash & Gobble festival celebrates the arts while offering families a fun-filled FREE fall festival.

-The visual arts portion of the festival will feature Kentucky artisans from across the region plus artisans from Indiana and Tennessee.
+The 2017 festival will feature 120+ artisans from across the region plus artisans from Indiana and Tennessee.
 A record setting 123 artisan booths are confirmed with more being added daily!
 The vendors will line the downtown sidewalks with creations in jewelry, fabrics, paintings, drawings, stained glass pieces, leather goods, floral arrangements, pottery, primitive furniture and much more.
 Be prepared to peruse each and every booth for an incredible day of shopping!

-The chainsaw woodcarving demonstration is also back in the 2016 festival line-up!
+The chainsaw woodcarving demonstration is again on the schedule!
 This popular art demo will be located in the parking lot of Edward Jones Investments on North Main.
-Bear Hollow Wood Carvers, leaders in the chainsaw wood carving industry, will be performing 4 live chainsaw carving demonstrations at approximately 9:30 am, 11:00 am, 1:00 pm, and 3:00 pm.
-The tourism commission has pre-purchased the sculptures and they will be permanently placed in the Brizendine Brothers Nature Park.
+Bear Hollow Wood Carvers, leaders in the chainsaw wood carving industry, will be carving throughout the day creating two one-of-a-kind benches to be used in Greenville area parks following the event.

-The old fashioned cornmeal-making demonstration is also back for 2016 with a gristmill stone grinder making up ready-to-buy cornmeal for attendees to purchase.
-Look for the demo at the corner of Main Street in the turning lane at the East Main Cross intersection!
+The old fashioned cornmeal-making demonstration is also back for 2017 with a gristmill stone grinder making up ready-to-buy cornmeal for attendees to purchase.
+Look for the demo in the middle of Main Street in the turning lane at the East Main Cross intersection!

 A full food court will feature seasonal goodies like funnel cakes, homemade kettle corn, fried pies and roasted corn on the cob.